kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 </p>

 <p>
-This ditch is probably the *last* place I would want to be stuck in the vast expanse of this plane-- literally _anywhere_ except Planet Wanarayes (Wanareyes, why the hell do they even call it that?
+This ditch is probably the last place I would want to be stuck in the vast expanse of this plane-- literally  <em>anywhere</em> except Planet Wanarayes (Wanareyes, why the hell do they even call it that?
 Says there on the sign).
 </p>

 <p>